 Ever since I was a child, I would spend my Saturday afternoons watching movies with my friends, and on many of those occasions, I had a lot of fun watching James Bond movies.
 I grew up with the stories of the handsome secret agent with a cool catchphrase and awesome gadgets, but it was until much later I actually read some of the books written by Ian Fleming.
 And even though my favorite Bond movies are actually Diamonds are Forever and Die Another Day, the best book in the series, for me personally, must be the first one, titled Casino Royale.
+It is not a casino where you can use your bonus code like the Ladbrokes promo code, but is still worth your attention.
 Incidentally, it is also the only Bond movie I still haven’t seen – maybe because I don’t want to ruin my reading experience.

 Casino Royale, being the first Fleming’s work from Bond series, bears special significance, since it made the world ready for the next eleven novels.
 It was written in 1953, and it revolves around the famous British spy, James Bond, who is gambling in a casino as a part of his plan to bankrupt his archenemy, Le Chiffre.
 Bond is, of course, not alone in this endeavour, as he gets a helping hand from other secret agents from across the globe.
 What many people do not know is that the Bond books are loosely based on facts.
 As a matter of fact, the author, Ian Fleming, used his personal experience as a member of the Naval Intelligence Division to create believable and truthful stories, with characters that bear resemblance to the people he met during his missions.